 The Folk Sampler offers a mix of traditional music, folk, bluegrass and blues.
 Each program revolves around a theme, anything from trains to holidays to the anguish of love.

 “Generating themes is easy,” Flynn said.
 He uses the themes as a way to explore ideas in his own mind.
 Much of folk music is social or political, Flynn said.
 As a young man, he heard musicians such as Bob Dylan grating out protests to war.

-On WSKG radio, the hourlong program will continue until July on Sundays at 4:00 am and 1:00 pm.
+On WSKG radio, the hourlong program will continue through July 1 on Sundays at 4:00 am and 1:00 pm.

 On Sunday mornings, WSKG plans to replace The Folk Sampler with Crystal Sarakas’ program Free Range Folk.
 On Sunday afternoons at 1:00 o’clock, it will be replaced by the public radio folk fan favorite Etown.